keystonejs/keystone/.changeset/bright-gifts-return.md

 '@keystonejs/website': patch
 ---

-Update dependencies through a major version - this shouldn't require change by consumers
+Updated dependencies through a major version - this shouldn't require change by consumers.